Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 • You want maximum durability and extreme depth capability, even if you never reach its limits

-• You prefer larger, heavier tool watches with a commanding wrist presence
+• You prefer larger, heavier tool watches with commanding wrist presence

-• Wrist size and overall thickness are not concerns for daily wear
+• Wrist size and case thickness aren’t concerns for daily wear

 Choose the Submariner if: